(XM): Johnson Fistel Investigates Proposed Sale of Qualtrics International; Is $18.15 a Fair Price?

-/EIN News/ -- SAN DIEGO, April 11, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP has launched an investigation into whether the board members of Qualtrics International Inc. (Nasdaq: XM) breached their fiduciary duties in connection with the proposed sale of the Company to Silver Lake Management Company VI, L.L.C.
+SAN DIEGO, April 11, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP has launched an investigation into whether the board members of Qualtrics International Inc. XM breached their fiduciary duties in connection with the proposed sale of the Company to Silver Lake Management Company VI, L.L.C.
 (Silver Lake) and the Canada Pension Investment Board (CPIB).

 On March 12, 2023, Qualtrics announced that it has entered into a definitive agreement to be acquired by Silver Lake and CPIB, in an all-cash transaction; Qualtrics stockholders would receive $18.15 per share in cash.